No photos available

 An underwater chamber exposed during low tide.
 It is made of sealing valves of oyster shells with thick silk.
 Spiderlings were hatched within the underwater nursery.

-Length♀ 7 mm; ♂ 5 mm
+Length♀ 7 mm; ♂ 5 mm.

 HabitatAmong rocks, coral rubble and oyster and barnacle beds.